platformsh/platformsh-docs/docs/src/development/variables/_index.md

 Using variables, you can use the same files for all your environments and override values on any given environment if needed.

-You can set the PHP memory limit to 256 MB on a specific environment, by running the following [CLI command](../../administration/cli/_index.md):
+You can set the PHP memory limit to 256 MB on a specific environment by running the following [CLI command](../../administration/cli/_index.md):

 ```bash
 platform variable:create --level environment --prefix php --name memory_limit --value 256M --environment {{< variable "ENVIRONMENT_NAME" >}}
 ```

-You can also set variables directly in the `.platform.app.yaml` file to use them globally.
+To use variables across environments, set them in your [app configuration](../../create-apps/_index.md).
 For example, to change the PHP memory limit for all environments, use the following configuration:

 ```yaml {location=".platform.app.yaml"}